alehrusak108/backend-task/README.md

 possible synchronous calls of an API and how do methods work together.
 For example, when User creates an Idea, a frontend must send two synchronous requests: first to upload Idea data, and then to upload an Idea image.
 Also backend and frontend might discuss the process of JWT token refresh.

+Please, consider this application more as an example of possible solution.
+Not all implemented functionality was well tested and not all the bugs are fixed at this moment.
+Also, I did not write tests here as soon as it can require some more time to have the API fully covered with test.
+The testing strategy may be the following: service layer of an application must be covered by Unit Tests using JUnit and Mockito.
+Then we can use SpringBootTest to write an integration tests which will have an embedded in-memory PostgreSQL database and data initialization/cleanup methods for each test.
+RestControllers can be the subject of these integration tests using MockMvc.